awell-health/awell-extensions/extensions/canvasMedical/README.md

 ### Update task

 Efficiently update existing task information within the system using the Canvas API.
 This action allows you to modify data by submitting `taskData` in JSON format.
 Upon successful execution, the action returns the `taskId`, which serves as the key within the Canvas API object.

+### Create coverage

+Efficiently create a coverage using the Canvas API.
+This action requires several parameters:

+- `Order`: Specifies the order in which insurance coverages should be utilized when processing claims.
+- `Status`: Refers to the statuses represented within the Canvas Medical system.
+- `Type`: Pertains to the Insurance Coverage Code Category, such as medical or accident, using values from http://hl7.org/fhir/ValueSet/coverage-type.
+- `Subscriber`: Refers to the Canvas Patient using the patient ID, serving as the resource for the coverage's subscriber.
+- `Subscriber ID`: Refers to the Canvas Patient using the patient ID.
+- `Beneficiary`: Specifies the intended patient for the coverage.
+- `Relationship`: Relates to the beneficiary's relationship to the subscriber, as defined in the http://hl7.org/fhir/ValueSet/.
+- `Period start`: Indicates when the coverage became active for the patient.
+- `Period end`: Indicates when the coverage ceased to be active for the patient.
+- `Payor`: Relates to the entity responsible for payment.
+- `Class`: Utilized to define the plan, subplan, group, and subgroup.

+### Update coverage

+Efficiently update existin coverage using the Canvas API.
+This action requires several parameters:

+- `Id`: Reference to the Canvas Coverage using the coverage id.
+- `Order`: Specifies the order in which insurance coverages should be utilized when processing claims.
+- `Status`: Refers to the statuses represented within the Canvas Medical system.
+- `Type`: Pertains to the Insurance Coverage Code Category, such as medical or accident, using values from http://hl7.org/fhir/ValueSet/coverage-type.
+- `Subscriber`: Refers to the Canvas Patient using the patient ID, serving as the resource for the coverage's subscriber.
+- `Subscriber ID`: Refers to the Canvas Patient using the patient ID.
+- `Beneficiary`: Specifies the intended patient for the coverage.
+- `Relationship`: Relates to the beneficiary's relationship to the subscriber, as defined in the http://hl7.org/fhir/ValueSet/.
+- `Period start`: Indicates when the coverage became active for the patient.
+- `Period end`: Indicates when the coverage ceased to be active for the patient.
+- `Payor`: Relates to the entity responsible for payment.
+- `Class`: Utilized to define the plan, subplan, group, and subgroup.

 ### Create claim